hoetzgit/metar/README.md

 You will need to compile the sources using the Golang tools.
 Follow this [howto](https://go.dev/doc/tutorial/compile-install) to get started.
 The compilation is lightning fast and [cross-compilation](http://dave.cheney.net/2015/08/22/cross-compilation-with-go-1-5) is easy.

-If you do not want to compile it yourself, you can skip the steps below and download the [binaries](#binaries)

 ### Install the latest Go for your plateform